Axway/unified-catalog-integrations/azure/README.md

 ### Step 5: Install and configure the @axway/amplify-central-azure-extension
 ___

-CLI extension that fetches the APIs from Azure API Management and builds the resources needed to publish to the AMPLIFY Unified Catalog.
+CLI extension that fetches the APIs from Azure API Management and builds the resources needed to publish to the Amplify Unified Catalog.
 The following set of resources were configured.

 * **Environment** groups the set of APIs that are fetched from Azure API Management.
 An environment represents the logical grouping of APIs.
 * **Webhook** defines the webhook URL that will be invoked to post a notification in Microsoft Teams and update the subscription in Azure API Management.